-Migrant Sirens is a project that has as its protagonists migrant women, better called by the artist Sirene Migranti.
+Migrant Sirens is a project that has as its protagonists migrant women, better called by the artist Migrant Sirens.

 In the first place to support this project, it is the Campania region that together with Scabec Spa and the municipality of Pietrelcina allows the projection on the buildings of the city.

-The second moment of migrant Sirens is a collaboration of Cerami with l’erfap, the organization of the Foundation UIL Campania, on the theme of female immigration.
+The second moment of Migrant Sirens is a collaboration of Cerami with Erfap, the organization of the Foundation UIL Campania, on the theme of female immigration.

 The chosen place for the installation is G. Ferraris street, a multicultural place that for years has been waiting for a redevelopment and enhancement.